 Camping here is as easy as you want it to be.
 Park a van in an open space and you’re done.
 Easy.
 But for us, the process could not have been more complicated.
-It took us 20 minutes of hiking in the sand to realize that we had no idea where Arch Rock was located.
-We gave up on our campsite and settled on a patch of dirt because it was getting dark.
-Mike had to carry all of his camera equipment plus a carry-on suitcase with some of the camping gear.
+After 20 minutes of hiking in the sand, we could not find Arch Rock.
+We gave up on our destination and settled on a patch of dirt because it was getting dark.
+Mike carried all of his camera equipment plus a carry-on suitcase with some of the camping gear.
 I carried the tent, more camping gear, and a gallon of water.
 SO FUN.

 On the way to breakfast, I demanded we stop to see Nightmare Rock.
-No idea what it’s purpose was other than looking cool for Instagram.
 It was easily accessible from the main road as you enter and exit the park.
 You can’t miss it!

 To kill some time, we paid a visit to the Museum of Western Film History.
 First thing on the tour was a short video about the film history in the area.
 It sounds boring, but it was cool learning about some of the movies that filmed where we just slept.
 Movies were predominantly Western based on the terrain.
 When Westerns became less popular, commercials began to take over.

 While touring the museum, I found out that some of the more recent movies filmed in the area included Star Wars, Iron Man, and Django Unchained to name a few.